aws-amplify/docs/docs/sdk/push-notifications/fragments/ios/getting-started.md

     import AWSPinpoint
     ```

-1. In the `AppDelegate` file, inside [`application(_:didFinishLaunchingWithOptions:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622921-application), initialize [`AWSPinpoint`](https://aws-amplify.github.io/aws-sdk-ios/docs/reference/AWSPinpoint/Classes/AWSPinpoint.html) instance and register for push notifications from the user.
+1. In the `AppDelegate` file, inside [`application(_:didFinishLaunchingWithOptions:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622921-application), initialize an [`AWSPinpoint`](https://aws-amplify.github.io/aws-sdk-ios/docs/reference/AWSPinpoint/Classes/AWSPinpoint.html) instance and register for push notifications from the user.
 When the app runs, the user will be prompt with a modal to allow notifications.
 We recommend you request for authorization from the user during app startup, so your users can begin receiving notifications as early as possible.

     ```swift
     class AppDelegate: UIResponder, UIApplicationDelegate {